No single key unlocks every door

 By graduation in 1997, I also had become versed in pregnancy massage, chair massage and Trager http://www.trager.com/introduction.html.
 Since then I have studied Visceral Manipulation http://www.barralinstitute.com Integrated Manual Therapy http://www.centerimt.com, and Dynamic Manual Interface http://lowensystems.com.
 My practice has been influenced greatly by the developers of each of these systems who have contributed to serving humanity, but most of all by Frank Lowen, former Cranial Instructor and director of the United States Visceral Program at the Upledger Institute.
 With the Upledger Insitute’s full blessing and the encouragement of his mentor, the renowned French Osteopath, Dr. Jean-Pierre Barral, Dr. Barral has stated that Frank Lowen has developed a truly original, unique, significant and highly effective manual therapy.

-Please see the TESTIMONIALS LINK at the top of this page for representativeexamples of the effectiveness of our therapy.
+Please see the TESTIMONIALS LINK at the top of this page for representative examples of therapeutic results.